Gray categories with duals and their diagrams: Category, 2-category and Gray category diagrams

 By means of Theorem \ref{generic2invariance}, it is possible to extend the definition of 2-category diagrams to non-generic diagrams by dropping the requirement that distinct vertices have different $y$-coordinates.
 This cannot be done for pre-2-category diagrams.

-\begin{definition}[2-category diagram evaluation] The evaluation of a 2-category diagram is defined by perturbing it by an isotopy to a generic 2-category diagram and evaluating the resulting diagram.
-The result is independent of the choice of isotopy by Theorem \ref{generic2invariance}. \end{definition}
+\begin{definition} The {\bf evaluation of a 2-category diagram} is defined by perturbing it by an isotopy to a generic 2-category diagram and evaluating the resulting diagram. \end{definition}

-In fact it is easy to see that the definition could also be extended by allowing the product of more than one 2-morphism in the projection in Definition \ref{generic2diagram}, and this would give the same result.
-For pre-2-category diagrams, there is a result similar to Theorem \ref{generic2invariance} but where the isotopy is required to preserve the ordering of the vertices by the $y$-coordinate.
+This is well-defined, since the result of the evaluation is independent of the choice of isotopy by Theorem \ref{generic2invariance}.
+In fact it is easy to see that the definition could also be extended by allowing the product of more than one 2-morphism in the projection in Definition \ref{generic2diagram} by evaluating directly in the 2-category, and this would give the same result.

+For pre-2-category diagrams, there is a result similar to Theorem \ref{generic2invariance} but where the isotopy is through generic diagrams, i.e., it is required to preserve the ordering of the vertices by the $y$-coordinate.
 This ensures that the interchange law is not required.